 London Acupuncture Clinic

-The London acupuncture clinic is located in Wimpole Street, London, W1, next to the Royal Society of Medicine.
+The clinic is located in Wimpole Street, London, W1, next to the Royal Society of Medicine.
 I serve a wide range of surrounding areas including Harley Street and Marylebone.

 Nearest underground station

 The nearest tube stations are Bond Street (Central and Jubilee Line) and Oxford Circus (Victoria, Bakerloo and Central Line).
-Both are only a short walk away.
+Both are only a few minutes walk away.